About the GDPR

 - Education and outreach.
 The program regularly engages in activities and outreach in support of privacy protection across U-M and peer institutions.

-The program is managed by the Chief Privacy Officer and the Office of the General Counsel and supported by a group of representatives from across the university.
+The program is managed by the Chief Information Security Officer and the Office of the General Counsel and supported by a group of representatives from across the university.

 - Toolkit: General Data Protection Regulation.
 Includes an assessment to help you figure out if the GDPR applies to your data, along with templates, privacy statements, and more to help you comply if it does.